doorstop-dev/doorstop/README.md

 **Parent Document**

-After configuring version control, a new parent document can be created:
+A document can be created inside a directory that is under version control:

     $ doorstop create REQ ./reqs
     created document: REQ (@/reqs)